grigioo/minecraft-kingdom/info/Resourcepacks.md

 - [Baby Animals Remastered](https://modrinth.com/resourcepack/baby-animals-remastered/versions) - Changes the models and textures of Baby Animals.
 - [Drodi's Villagers](https://modrinth.com/resourcepack/drodis-villagers/versions) - Drodi’s Villagers tries to combine aesthetics and utility to make Villagers more visually interesting.
 - [Drodi's Villagers x Fresh Animations](https://modrinth.com/resourcepack/drodis-villagers-fa/versions) - Torn between Drodi’s Villagers and Fresh Animations?
 You’ve come to the right place.

+---
+### GUI
+#### 1.21.9
+- [Recolourful Containers GUI + HUD](https://modrinth.com/resourcepack/recolourful-containers-gui/versions?g=1.21.8) - do you want more immersive, more interesting, more colourful GUIs and HUD?
+Than this pack is for you!